givemepower8/Phaser3Practices/docs/COC.md

 | 4     | 16  | 32  | 250               | 14        | 7,200 | 570       | 150,000            | 9          | 11d 12h       |
 | 5     | 18  | 36  | 300               | 16        | 7,600 | 630       | 200,000            | 10         | 14 days       |

+## Spells

+### Heal spell

+It's vital for hog riders, miners.

+### Rage spell

+### Poison spell

+It's must have for cc troops.

 ## Heroes

 ### Archer Queen

 ### Barbarian King

-### Great Wardon
+### Great Warden

 ## Building

 ### Barracks

+Elixir troop and dark elixir troop.

 Barrack level unlocks new type of troops.
-The number of barracks determines how quick troop is trained.
+Also the number and level of barracks determine how quick troop is trained.

 No need to protect barracks.

 ### Camp

+The camp level decides how much housing space for the troops.
 Each army camp has housing space 65 at TH11, 70 at TH12.
 4 Camps in total, so TH11 260, TH12 280 in total.

 Each clan castle level 11 adds 30 extra and level 12 adds 40 extra.

+Always maximize camp as soon as possible so to strengthen the attack.

 No need to protect army camp.